notaryproject/specifications/specs/trust-store-trust-policy.md

   - If a validation is *logged*, a failure causes details to be logged, and the next validation is evaluated till all validations succeed or a critical failure is encountered.
 - Implementations may change the ordering of these validations based on efficiency, but all validation MUST be performed till the first critical failure is encountered, or all validation succeed, for the overall signature verification process to be considered complete.

- The Notary Project defines the following signature verification levels to provide different levels of enforcement for different scenarios.
+ Notary Project defines the following signature verification levels to provide different levels of enforcement for different scenarios.

 - `strict` : Signature verification is performed at `strict` level, which enforces all validations.
 If any of these validations fail, the signature verification fails.
 This is the recommended level in environments where a signature verification failure does not have high impact to other concerns (like application availability).
 It is recommended that build and development environments where images are initially injested, or for high assurance at deploy time use `strict` level.
 - `permissive` : The `permissive` level enforces most validations, but will only logs failures for revocation and expiry.
 The `permissive` level is recommended to be used if signature verification is done at deploy time or runtime, and the user only needs integrity and authenticity guarantees.